MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-rms-connector.md

 ![RMS connector architecture overview](../media/RMS_connector.png)

+### On-premises servers supported

+The RMS connector supports the following on-premises servers: Exchange Server, SharePoint Server, and file servers that run Windows Server and use File Classification Infrastructure to classify and apply policies to Office documents in a folder.

+> [!NOTE]
+> If you want to protect all file types using File Classification Infrastructure, do not use the RMS connector, but instead, use the [RMS Protection cmdlets](https://msdn.microsoft.com/library/azure/mt433195.aspx).

+For supported versions of these on-premises servers, see [On-premises servers that support Azure RMS](..\get-started\requirements-servers.md).

 ### Support for hybrid scenarios

 You can use the RMS connector even if some of your users are connecting to online services, in a hybrid scenario.
 For example, some users' mailboxes use Exchange Online and some users' mailboxes use Exchange Server.
 After you install the RMS connector, all users can protect and consume emails and attachments by using Azure RMS, and information protection works seamlessly between the two deployment configurations.